atsushieno/aap-core/docs/DEVELOPERS.md

 - `<ports>` element - defines port group (can be nested)
   - `name`: attribute: port group name.
 An `xs:NMTOKEN` in XML Schema datatypes is expected.
   - `<port>` element
+    - `index` attribute: the port index integer that is supposed to not change as long as parameter compatibility is kept.
+Indices don't have to be in order.
     - `name` attribute: a name string.
 An `xs:NMTOKEN` in XML Schema datatypes is expected.
     - `direction` attribute: either `input` or `output`.
     - `content` attribute: Can be anything, but `audio` and `midi` are recognized by standard AAP hosts.